 Medical appointments or advice

-If you need urgent medical care (that is not Coronavirus)
+Urgent medical care (that is not coronavirus)

 A new continuous cough is where you:

-- have a new cough that’s lasted for an hour
+- have a new cough that’s lasted for an hour or more

 - have had 3 or more episodes of coughing in 24 hours